domeengine/dome/docs/guides/distribution.md

 For easy distribution, you can package all of your games resources into a single `.egg` file using a tool called [NEST](https://github.com/avivbeeri/nest).
 DOME automatically plays any file named `game.egg` in the current working directory.

-DOME expects your game.wren to use a `main.wren` in the base directory as it's entry point.
+If you use a `.egg` file, DOME expects your game to start from a `main.wren` in the base directory as it's entry point.

 Install NEST, and then navigate to your main game directory, before running the following: